-Table 31 on page 255 lists the options that you must configure for basic T-Server operation.
+Table 29 lists the options that you must configure for basic T-Server operation.
 All other options in this chapter are configured to enable T-Server to support various features.
-Also see the requirements in "Configuration Requirements for CAP 3.0 and CAP 3.0 Inside" on page 143

 To establish a link connection, simply configure the link options (TCP/IP) that are applicable to the connection protocol used in your environment.